yugabyte/yugabyte-db/docs/content/latest/explore/cluster-management/point-in-time-recovery-ycql.md

 {{< tip title="Examples are simplified" >}}

-The examples on this page are deliberately simple.
+The examples on this page are deliberately simplified.
 In many of the scenarios presented, you could drop the index or table to recover.
 Consider the examples as part of an effort to undo a larger schema change, such as a database migration, which has performed several operations.

 {{< /tip >}}